themattinthehatt/behavenet/docs/source/installation.rst

 * frame rate (:code:`30`) - in Hz; behavenet assumes that the video data and neural data are binned at the same temporal resolution
 * neural data type (:code:`ca`) - either :code:`ca` for 2-photon/widefield data, or :code:`spikes` for ephys data.
 This parameter controls the noise distribution for encoding models, as well as several other model hyperparameters.

-To input this information, launch python from the behavenet environment and type:
+To enter this information, launch python from the behavenet environment and type:

 .. code-block:: python

     from behavenet import add_dataset
     add_dataset()

-This function will create a json file named :code:`[lab name]_[experiment name]` which you can manually edit at any point.
+This function will create a json file named :code:`[lab_name]_[experiment_name]` which you can manually edit at any point.